 Gift subscriptions are a clever way to sell more on your online store and offer exciting new ways to buy your products.

 Breo Box offers gift subscriptions on their site so shoppers can buy their friend or family member a box of goodies.
-Cleverly using the term “seasons,” they ship and bill their subscription boxes on a quarterly basis.
+Cleverly using the term “seasons,” they ship and bill their subscription boxes every quarter.

 11.)
 Online Course Membership

-An example of this is Forks Over Knives who offers healthy online meal planning for a recurring fee.
+An example is Forks Over Knives which offers healthy online meal planning for a recurring fee.

 12.)
 Fixed Usage Subscription

-If you sell digital products, you can give members access to download these items based on subscription plans.
+If you sell digital products, you can allow members to download these items based on subscription plans.

 Fixed usage subscriptions are ideal if you want to set a limit on how many digital items can be downloaded during a set time frame.